It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 1. Make a collage postcard for PostSecret.
 For those unaware, PostSecret is a website to which people send postcards telling their deepest, darkest secret anonymously; the blog creator then posts images of some of those postcards on the blog.
 All you need is a blank postcard, some imagination, and a secret to tell.
 Look around your house for the materials you’ll need – old magazines are always a great place to start harvesting materials from.
 Look for images that reflect the secret you want to tell, then make a collage out of them on the card.
 Whether you mail it or not is up to you, but it’s a wonderful way to get creative and get some release on a secret you’ve been hiding.

 2. Try out parkour.
-Parkour is essentially an athletic activity where you simply try to find the quickest path from point A to point B. You can do this pretty much anywhere – your yard, the park, anywhere in a city – and it’s always a lot of fun and good exercise.
+Parkour is essentially an obstacle-course style athletic activity where you try to find the quickest path from point A to point B. You can do this pretty much anywhere – your yard, the park, anywhere in a city – and it’s always a lot of fun and good exercise.
 Plus, it’s an incredibly effective way to improve your mind-body coordination, as practicing this regularly will improve your balance and also your quick-decision skills.

 3. Master a Rubik’s Cube.
 There are few parlor tricks that are more entertaining (for me, at least) than watching someone solve a Rubik’s Cube quickly.
-You can easily get ahold of one of these (ask on freecycle or Craigslist) – the trick is figuring out how to solve it on your own, then how to solve it quickly.
+You can easily get ahold of one of these (ask on Freecycle or Craigslist) – the trick is figuring out how to solve it on your own, then how to solve it quickly.
 Here’s a great guide for solving a Rubik’s Cube.

 5. Learn how to make string figures.
 I love making string figures.
 All you really need is a big loop of string and some imagination.
 Figuring out how to loop string around your fingers to make visual compositions of all sorts of things is a lot of fun.
 You can easily make spider webs, bridges, and other interesting things.
 Even better, learn about some of the cultural heritage of these string figures and try to relate the stories yourself as you make the figures.
 Here’s a guide to the basics.